-The Load Balancer Add-On is a set of integrated software components that provide Linux Virtual Servers (LVS) for balancing IP load across a set of real servers.
-The Load Balancer Add-On runs on an active LVS router as well as a backup LVS router.
+Linux Virtual Server (LVS) is a set of integrated software components for balancing the IP load across a set of real servers.
+LVS runs on a pair of equally configured computers: one that is an active LVS router and one that is a backup LVS router.
 The active LVS router serves two roles:

 The backup LVS router monitors the active LVS router and takes over from it in case the active LVS router fails.

-This chapter provides an overview of The Load Balancer Add-On components and functions, and consists of the following sections:
+This chapter provides an overview of LVS components and functions, and consists of the following sections:

-shows a simple Load Balancer Add-On configuration consisting of two layers.
-On the first layer is one active and one backup LVS router.
-Each LVS router has two network interfaces, one interface on the Internet and one on the private network, enabling them to regulate traffic between the two networks.
+shows a simple LVS configuration consisting of two layers.
+On the first layer are two LVS routers — one active and one backup.
+Each of the LVS routers has two network interfaces, one interface on the Internet and one on the private network, enabling them to regulate traffic between the two networks.
 For this example the active router is using Network Address Translation

 to direct traffic from the Internet to a variable number of real servers on the second layer, which in turn provide the necessary services.
 Therefore, the real servers in this example are connected to a dedicated private network segment and pass all public traffic back and forth through the active LVS router.
 To the outside world, the servers appears as one entity.

-Service requests arriving at the LVS router are addressed to a virtual IP
+Service requests arriving at the LVS routers are addressed to a virtual IP

 address, or VIP